PingOne Advanced Identity Cloud

 An assertion is a set of statements about an authenticated user that let services make authorization decisions, that is, whether to allow that user to access the service and what functionality they can use.

 SAML assertions are XML-formatted tokens.
-Assertions issued by Identity Cloud can contain the following information about an end user:
+Assertions issued by Advanced Identity Cloud can contain the following information about an end user:

 1. Their attributes, such as pieces of information from the user’s profile.